Keratosis Pilaris

 Keratosis pilaris is a disorder of keratinization in which horny plugs fill the openings of hair follicles.

-Multiple small, pointed, keratotic follicular papules appear mainly on the lateral aspects of the upper arms, thighs, and buttocks.
+Clinical presentation is characterized by multiple small, pointed, keratotic (keratin-filled) follicular papules that appear mainly on the lateral aspects of the upper arms, thighs, and buttocks.
 Facial lesions may also occur, particularly in children.
+One such variant is keratosis pilaris rubra.
 Lesions are most prominent in cold weather and sometimes abate in the summer.
-Skin may appear red.
+Lesions may appear red.

 The problem is mainly cosmetic, but the disorder may cause itching or, rarely, follicular pustules.